Business Marketing Tips – What does a customer really want?

 Email Al: firstname.lastname@example.org

--Al Pervin, marketing strategist
+-Al Pervin, consultant and marketing strategist